K-classes of delta-matroids and equivariant localization: -classes of delta-matroids

 The \emph{${B_n}$ permutohedral fan} $\Sigma_{B_n}$ is the complete fan in $\RR^n$, unimodular with respect to the lattice $\ZZ^n$, whose maximal cones are labeled by elements of $W$, with the maximal cone $\sigma_w$ being

 \end{defn}

 Let $X_{B_n}$ be the (smooth projective) toric variety of the fan $\Sigma_{B_n}$, which contains $T$ as its open dense torus.
 For each $w\in W$, let $\operatorname{pt}_w$ be the $T$-fixed point of $X_{B_n}$ corresponding to the maximal cone $\sigma_w$.
-For toric variety conventions, we follow \cite{Ful93, CLS}.
+We follow \cite{Ful93, CLS} for toric variety conventions.

 The normal fan of a delta-matroid polytope $P(\D)$ is always a coarsening of $\Sigma_{B_n}$\cite[Section 4.4]{ACEP20}.
 Hence, under the standard correspondence between nef toric line bundles and polytopes, the polytope $P(\D)$ defines a line bundle whose $K$-class we denote $[P(\D)] \in K(X_{B_n})$.
 See \cite[Chapter 6]{CLS} and \cite[Section 2.2]{EFLS} for details.
 The assignment $\D\mapsto [P(\D)]$ is \emph{valuative} in the following sense.